Aichaku: Postproduction

-A crowd funding campaign was hosted by Executive Producer Max Emerson to help raise funds to support Aichaku's postproduction via Kickstarter.
-The campaign was successfully completed with over three hundred backers.
+A crowd funding campaign was hosted by Executive Producer Max Emerson in part to help raise funds to support Aichaku's postproduction via Kickstarter with a campaign goal of $30,000.
+After the campaign goal was successfully reached, a portion of the funds were allocated to assist the completion of the film.

 A test screening was held at Nakano Zero in Nakano-Ku of Tokyo, Japan on May 4, 2024, that was attended by the main cast as well as both directors.

 Postproduction was completed on Aichaku in October 2024.

 Release

 Aichaku was released in April 2025 on Amazon Prime Video in Japan and Spain.
 It was released on Amazon Prime Video France in May of the same year followed by Belgium, Italy, Mexico, Canada, Great Britain, Germany, and USA.
-Following its release in Japan, Aichaku reached number nine on Prime Video’s best seller chart.
+Following its release in Japan, Aichaku reached number nine on Prime Video's best seller chart.

-On September 22nd, 2025, Aichaku was released worldwide via streaming platform GagaOOLala with subtitles in fourteen languages including Vietnamese, Thai, Korean, and Hindi.
+On September 22, 2025, Aichaku was released worldwide via streaming platform GagaOOLala with subtitles in fourteen languages including Vietnamese, Thai, Korean, and Hindi.

+Aichaku was released on June 9, 2026 on Fox Corporation's streaming service Tubi.

 Reception

-Aichaku received generally positive reviews from critics, who praised its emotional depth, performances, and thematic exploration, while offering minor criticisms regarding pacing and romantic development.
+Aichaku received generally positive reviews from critics while some reviewers criticized its pacing and romantic development.

-Critics highlighted the film's portrayal of cultural differences and expatriate life.
-Reviewers from BL Watcher and BL Bliss noted that the story captures the challenges of living abroad with humor and sensitivity, particularly through the experiences of the main characters, Lucas and Ken.
-French reviewers from L'Éternelle Romantique emphasized the film's exploration of identity and chosen family, describing its treatment of these themes as delicate and sincere.
-BL News (Chil-Chil) added that the film extends beyond romance to explore friendship, family love, and the rediscovery of belonging, while addressing LGBTQ issues in Japan without creating an oppressive tone.
+Several reviewers commented on the film's depiction of expatriate life and cultural identity.
+BL Watcher and BL Bliss noted challenges faced by the main characters, Lucas and Ken, while living in different cultures.
+French site L'Éternelle Romantique highlighted the film's exploration of identity and chosen family.
+BL News (Chil-Chil) wrote that the film extends beyond romance to explore friendship, family love, and belonging in addition to its discussion of LGBTQ issues in Japan.

-The performances of the lead actors, Christopher McCombs and Christopher Nishizawa, were widely praised.
-Multiple reviews, including those from BL Xpress, G-Lad XX, and Taxi Drivers, noted their chemistry and sincerity.
-Supporting characters, such as Marie, Yoshiko, Cathy, and Nobu, were also recognized for adding warmth and depth to the story.
+The performances of Christopher McCombs and Christopher Nishizawa were praised by a number of reviewers.
+BL Xpress, G-Lad XX, and Taxi Drivers noted the chemistry between the two leads.
+Reviews also commented positively on supporting characters including Marie, Yoshiko, Cathy, and Nobu.

-The film's cinematography and setting received praise across reviews.
-Abendzeitung Nürnberg highlighted the intimate and quiet moments between the protagonists, while G-Lad XX and Taxi Drivers appreciated the depiction of rural Japan, emphasizing how the visuals enhanced the emotional atmosphere.
-The Brazilian site Cinematografia Queer praised the film’s cinematography for its naturalistic use of rural landscapes to subtly reinforce the emotional core of the story.
+Reviews frequently discussed the film's rural Japanese setting.
+Abendzeitung Nürnberg praised the intimate and quiet moments between the protagonists.
+G-Lad XX and Taxi Drivers noted the use of the countryside setting and its contribution to the atmosphere of the film.
+The Brazilian site Cinematografia Queer praised the film's cinematography for its naturalistic use of rural landscapes.